Popax21/synaTudor/README.md

 seperate package which you can install instead of the regular libfprint one (e.g. Arch Linux: AUR `libfprint-tod-git`).

-**NOTE:** Currently libfprint-tod has a bug which can cause fprintd to lock up.
+~~**NOTE:** Currently libfprint-tod has a bug which can cause fprintd to lock up.
 It's recommended to use [this
-fork](https://gitlab.freedesktop.org/Popax21/libfprint/-/tree/tod) for now, at least until it's merged into the base repository.
+fork](https://gitlab.freedesktop.org/Popax21/libfprint/-/tree/tod) for now, at least until it's merged into the base repository.~~
+The regular upstream libfprint-tod repository should work now